 Elections

-The City Clerk is the election official and is responsible for the conduct of its municipal elections, as well as facilitating candidate filing procedures and assisting candidates in meeting their legal responsibilities during an election.
-Elections are held in even numbered years.
-The next General Municipal Election will be held on Tuesday, November 3, 2026, for one Councilmember Seat.
+The City Clerk is the City’s Election Official and oversees municipal elections, candidate filing, and compliance with election laws.
+Elections are held in even-numbered years.
+The next General Municipal Election is Tuesday, November 3, 2026 for two (2) City Councilmember seats.

 Candidate Eligibility

-• Be a registered voter within the City of Lemon Grove and otherwise qualified to vote for that office at the time nomination papers are issued to the person.
-(The City Clerk will verify voter registration with the County of San Diego Registrar of Voters.)
+- A registered voter of the City of Lemon Grove and otherwise qualified to vote for the office at the time nomination papers are issued (registration verified with the San Diego County Registrar of Voters).

 Candidate Fees

-• Nomination Paper – with signatures of 20 City of Lemon Grove registered voters (the City Clerk will verify the voter signatures on the nomination paper with the San Diego County Registrar of Voters)
+- Nomination Paper — with signatures of 20 registered Lemon Grove voters (verified by the County Registrar of Voters).

 City Council Meetings

-Meetings are held on the first and third Tuesday of each month, commencing at 6:00 p.m. in the Lemon Grove Community Center at 3146 School Lane.
-Special meetings are called as needed.
+Regular meetings are held on the first and third Tuesday of each month at 6:00 p.m. in the Lemon Grove Community Center, 3146 School Lane.
+Special meetings may be called as needed.

 Contact Us